Banat of Craiova: Government creation

 After the Supreme Directorate relinquished its powers, the Ban and his Counselors were assigned control over the administrative network, which was staffed by five Vornici (one per each county) and twenty Ispravnici (one per Plassa).
 While towns were governed using Județi and Pârgari, villages were directly supervised by Pârcălabi and Vătafi.
 The latter two categories had been traditionally appointed by their local boyar, but who were now directly picked by, and integrated within, the state apparatus; unlike their superiors and the equivalent urban apparatus, they did not receive salaries, but were exempted from taxation.
-They were also a first-level judicial power, relieving the Couselors and the Ispravnici of cases such as those involving larceny or minor sexual offences.
+They were also a first-level judicial power, relieving the Counselors and the Ispravnici of cases such as those involving larceny or minor sexual offences.
 The boyars were frustrated in their attempt to obtain approval for private armies of Slujitori, which they intended to use against hajduk outlaws; the Austrians "resisted the creation of any national military units, even some of reduced proportions".
 Instead, the regime maintained collective responsibility, picked up from ancient Wallachian customs, as a deterrent, punishing "ten or twelve surrounding villages" for robbery or murder that went unsolved.
 For long the only home guard unit tolerated by the Austrians were the 100 Dorobanți of Craiova.

 In Oltenia, Austria inherited the Phanariotes' complicated system of taxation, which combined the Ottoman fiscal regime with ancestral duties.
 The main tribute, or bir, had been owed directly to the Ottoman Sultan; it survived as contrebuțion or dajde împărătească, and was redirected toward the Habsburg Emperor.
 Collection began in 1720, when each family was expected to pay two Reichsthaler (120 Kreuzer).
 Various other duties were maintained, and some new ones were introduced.
 This was the case with the Vorspann, a tribute in horses and transport-related labor collected in lieu of contrebuțion from specific areas—the semi-autonomous region known as Țara Loviștei and villages bordering the main roads.
 The Vorspann was immediately abused by those in power, who now demanded a permanent supply of horses and labor.
 The upper classes, including both boyars and some peasants of prestigious lineage (known as aleși or alessi), also received some satisfaction in matters of fiscal policy: most obtained a partial, and some a total, tax exemption from the contrebuțion.
 However, they were still expected to contribute the "voluntary gift" (donum gratuitum), specifically for the Emperor.